AdaCore/why3/doc/manpages.rst

           session is saving on exit

-       -  never save on exit: the current state of the session is never saved automatically, you must use menu *File/Save session*
+       -  never save on exit: the current state of the session is never saved automatically, you must use menu :menuselection:`File --> Save session`

        -  ask whether to save: on exit, a popup window asks whether you want to save or not.